dillonct/Math-Interpreter/README.md

 ## Warmup 1
-A simple interpreter that recursively parses arithmetic integer expressions with operate precedence and nesting complexity.
+A simple interpreter that recursively parses arithmetic integer expressions with operator precedence and nesting complexity.
 The interpreter can compute multiple computations, with each computation ending with a period.
 Ignores whitespace.

 ```2*2+20  +10  *((1000/4) - 50).
 100 + (10*2)+3.``` prints **2024** and **123**